Sign up to our Newsletter

 Previous rulings and decisions in cases that set the standard for other court rulings.
 It is a legal decision that will likely be used in, or at least influence, decisions in similar cases.

-An example of a court ruling that set precedent is Brown v.
+An example of a court ruling that set a precedent is Brown v.
 Board of Education.
 This decision set the standard for future cases relating to issues of education and desegregation.

 Pro Bono

 Refers to legal work done for free when people cannot afford legal services.
-Thirty-nine law schools in the U.S. require students to complete a set number of hours doing pro bono work
+Thirty-nine law schools in the U.S. require students to complete a set number of hours doing pro bono work.

 Prosecutor